How to Develop Your Cloud Migration Strategy

 Refactoring involves reimagining and optimizing legacy infrastructure to perform well on the cloud.
 Refactoring is more complex than rehosting, relocating, and replatforming, but it results in better performance.

 Repurchasing in the cloud migration world means replacing perpetual licenses with software-as-a-service solutions.
-Repurchasing gives organizations a chance to adopt more flexible payment models and take advantage of cloud solutions on an as-needed basis.
+Repurchasing allows organizations to adopt more flexible payment models and take advantage of cloud solutions on an as-needed basis.

 Retaining is less a strategy and more a decision to stick with what already exists.
 It’s common for leaders to delay migrations or hold off on moving to the cloud until all the pieces are in place.
 In other words, they retain what they had before.